Many employers give an annual or quarterly bonus to their employees when a certain company or individual goals are met.

 A common theme throughout our practice are questions like these:

 - Will I have to pay support based on my gross income or will bonus income be treated differently?

 - How can I pay support based on my income when I don’t know what (or if) I’ll receive as bonus income?

-- If I am ordered to pay support based on my gross income (including bonuses), I won’t have enough net income each month to pay the large amount of support ordered.
+- If I am ordered to pay support based on my gross income (including bonuses), I won’t have enough net income each month to pay a large amount of support ordered.

-- Does bonus income have to be inputed in the calculation for temporary support?
+- Does bonus income have to be input in the calculation for temporary support?

 - How does the Department of Child Support Services track employment bonuses?

 - If a bonus is received in January, is that added to January income to calculate support?
 Is it annualized?

 Bonus income is usually factored into calculations for child support and often taken into consideration for temporary or permanent (post-judgment) support.
 Whether you are the payor or payee, it is important to understand how bonus income may or may not affect your order and/or negotiations.

 When it comes to calculating child support, the court may consider “income” from whatever source derived.
 Income includes salary, commissions, royalties, wages, bonuses, rents, dividends, pensions, interest, trust income, annuities, workers’ compensation benefits, unemployment insurance benefits, disability benefits, social security benefits, and spousal support paid by someone other than the other parent.